 GRAND ISLAND, Neb.
-(KSNB) The case against a former music teacher accused of stealing money from a Grand Island Northwest choir fund is getting worse.
+(KSNB) The former Grand Island Northwest music teacher accused of embezzling money from a show choir fund is taking a plea deal.

 Sackschewsky was the director of the choir at the time of the offenses which court records indicate happened between 2014 and 2019.